montefiore-institute/hypothesis/examples/workflow/README.md

 you@local:~ $ hypothesis workflow list
 ```

+The generated code and Slurm associated files can easily be viewed by executing
+`hypothesis workflow goto <workflow name>`.

 A workflow, and it's associated cluster jobs can easiliy be deleted (and cancelled) by executing

 ```console